-Our lab welcomes applicants of any race, religion, national origin, gender identity, caregiver and family commitments, political affiliation, sexual orientation, and eligible age or ability.
+Our lab welcomes applicants from any race, ethnicity, religion, national origin, gender identity, gender expression, caregiver and family commitments, political affiliation, sexual orientation, and eligible age or disability status.
 Furthermore, we are committed to maintaining a supportive and collaborative lab environment.
-We encourage exploratory inquiries!

 We are always in the market for motivated and talented people, even if we do not have an open position currently advertised.
 We are interested in engaging with you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
 We strive to provide excellent training across a wide range of computational and experimental techniques.
 If interested please send your CV/Resume to Dr. James Fraser.

 At UCSF, students can apply to a single graduate program and do not apply directly to labs.
 The landscape of life science PhD programs and their admissions processes can be incredibly opaque, so Hersh Bhargava and I wrote a guide on Applying to Quantitative Biology PhD Programs.

 Once students are admitted to UCSF, during the first year of a Ph.D. program, students rotate through ~3 labs prior to deciding on a thesis lab.
 Our lab is usually open for rotation students every quarter and will generally have room for 1-2 new graduate students (regardless of program affiliation) per year.

 As the 3rd rotation period comes to a close, we will talk with the year’s rotation students (at least those who remain interested!) about joining the lab.
 During this period, we encourage students to keep talking to the PI and lab members about what kind of project they might want to shape.
 We consider project fit, scientific chemistry, and alignment with lab values.
 Because we are a member of multiple graduate programs with different policies and timings for final lab decision making, we cannot make any final commitments until the end of the Spring Quarter to ensure all rotations students are given consideration.